-On January 22, 2018, a tariff on imported solar modules and cells was adopted in the United States.
-The approved taxation imposes an initial 30% tariff on all imported solar modules and cells, with a gradual reduction over four years to 15%.
-These tariffs do not apply directly to our products.
-However, these tariffs have created uncertainty in the industry concerning whether they will cause a material increase in the price of solar systems in the U.S. If the price of solar systems in the U.S. increases, the use of solar would become less economically feasible and would likely reduce the number of solar systems manufactured and sold, which in turn may decrease demand for our products.
-Such outcomes could adversely affect the amount or timing of our revenues, of operations or cash flows, and continuing uncertainty could cause sales volatility, price fluctuations or supply shortages or cause our customers to advance or delay their purchase of our products.
+These tariffs and the possibility of additional tariffs in the future have created uncertainty in the industry concerning whether they will cause a material increase in the price of solar systems in the United States.
+If the price of solar systems in the United States increases, the use of solar systems could become less economically feasible and could reduce our gross margins or reduce the demand of solar systems manufactured and sold, which in turn may decrease demand for our products.
+Additionally, existing or future tariffs may negatively affect key customers, suppliers, and manufacturing partners.
+Such outcomes could adversely affect the amount or timing of our revenues, results of operations or cash flows, and continuing uncertainty could cause sales volatility, price fluctuations or supply shortages or cause our customers to advance or delay their purchase of our products.